google/gsocguides/pages/student/01-why_should_i_apply.md

 sidebar: student_sidebar
 ---

-So you've found out about this Google Summer of Code thing that requires you to submit a lengthy proposal and write a lot of code.
+So you've found out about this Google Summer of Code thing that requires you to reach out to an organization to talk about their project ideas, then submit a lengthy proposal and write a lot of code.
 Why bother about it at all?
-Well, here are some reasons why you should start writing your proposal today!
+Well, here are some reasons why you should start reaching out to organizations that you are interested in today!

 **An absolutely amazing learning experience**